dukechain2333/williamqian-blog/data/authors/default.md

 github: https://github.com/dukechain2333
 ---

 William Qian is a graduate student of Biostatistics at Brown University.
-He studied Data Science in undergraduate studies, and he believes that his skills can be helpful in public health.
+He studied Data Science as an undergraduate and believes his skills could be beneficial in public health.

 Although Mr. Qian is now studying Biostatistics, he spends a lot of time on programming.
 He is very interested in developing applications and training deep learning models.
 Please don't forget that this man spent 4 years time on studying Data Science, which is a subject that requires a lot of programming and statistic skills.